jelleoverbeek/performance-matters/AUDIT.md

 ### JavaScript
 - Using a CDN hosted jQuery decreased jQuery loading time by 2.46 seconds.
 - Concatenating and minifying JS decreased JS loading time from approximately 15 seconds to approximately 8 seconds

+### Images
+- Saving the images in a lower quality and resizing them increased the loading speed by approximately 9 seconds.
+- Adding smaller images for devices that won't need big images saved
+-